AliOsm/chromable/README.md

 )
 ```

 `Model.query` accepts the same arguments accepted by `chroma-db` gem `query` method.
-Extra arguments will be passed to the `embedder:`.
-Behind the scene, `Model.query` will embed the given `query:` text, then query the collection, and return the closest `results:` records.
+Extra arguments will be passed to the `embedder:` as `options`.
+Behind the scenes, `Model.query` will embed the given `query:` text, then query the collection, and return the closest `results:` records.

 Also, `chromable` provides the following methods for each model instance: